Drug Detox Treatment Programs in Malibu, CA

 Detoxification is a complex process because once addicts’ bodies get accustomed to the presence of a substance in the system, its sudden removal can cause a number of symptoms that can be so overwhelming that it can push an individual to consume alcohol and drugs to ease their discomfort or pain.
 These symptoms are more known as withdrawal symptoms, and every alcohol or drug abuser knows that these are the most challenging to face in the process of addiction treatment.

-The First Step In Recovery
+The First Step In Drug Recovery is Detoxification

 Detoxification is the first step in addiction treatment, and this first step is usually the most difficult.
 It is difficult for both addicts and addiction treatment specialists because the withdrawal symptoms that arise during the detoxification process will vary depending on an addict’s lifestyle, overall health, and substance of choice.
 Even an experienced addiction treatment specialist cannot definitely predict what symptoms one will suffer when quitting alcohol or drugs, but suddenly stopping the consumption of these substances will always cause unpleasant symptoms.
 The most common alcohol and drug withdrawal symptoms include vomiting, sleeplessness, fatigue, anxiety, emotional volatility, irritability, and depression.